Start eating, feeling & living better today. Subscribe

 Instructions

-7. Bake uncovered for 25-30 minutes, until the sauce is bubbly and cheese is melted and golden.
+8. Bake uncovered for 25-30 minutes, or until the sauce is hot and bubbly and the cheese is fully melted and turning golden brown in spots.

 Notes